 Website for this image: heritagedocumentaries.org

 I will never forgive myself for having been two summers in a row in Martha’s Vineyard, and never visiting Provincetown.
 Especially now that I know this beautiful 117-mile route which goes through sand dunes, forests, cute little houses, beaches, and fishing towns, ends up at the Provincetown harbor.
-If you are reading this and are located near Massachusetts, please don’t miss this route and pay a visit to Provincetown for me as well.
+Are you reading this and are located near Massachusetts?
+Please don’t miss this route and pay a visit to Provincetown for me as well.

 Did you pick the next road trip yet?
 Or are you having trouble picking just one?
 Whichever route you choose, make sure to check out our road trip songs reads – 20 road trips songs first and second part both listing amazing songs to accompany you during your trip.
 There is nothing better than enjoying the breathtaking landscapes while listening to great music, isn’t it?